In a nutshell

 Once you’ve got your portfolio set up, you can set up the auto-investment feature, which is pretty great in itself, and great for building up your savings over time too.

-When you want to invest more money (such as every month), your money will be automatically split between all the investments in your portfolio, so you don’t have to worry about buying all of them directly – as there can be quite a few!
+When you want to invest more money (such as every month), your money will be automatically split between all the investments in your portfolio, so you don’t have to worry about individually buying all of them – as there can be quite a few!
 And it will stick with your weighting that you originally set for your portfolio.

 As your portfolio grows, you’ll find that the weighting changes as some of your investments grow faster than others (or some might not grow at all).
 This means that your strategy is now not exactly as you’d like, and you might have too much risk (for instance, having too many of a certain type asset class (like stocks), or too much of your total portfolio within a certain investment, such as shares in Tesla).